gitname/react-gh-pages/README.md

 At this point, the local repository has a "remote" whose URL points to the GitHub repository you created in Step 1.

-### 7. Deploy the React app to GitHub
+### 7. Deploy the React app to GitHub Pages

-- In this step, I will do two things:

-    1. Build a distributable instance of the React app
-    2. Deploy that distributable instance of the React app to GitHub
+1. Deploy the React app to GitHub Pages

-    To do both of those things, I'll issue this one command:

     ```shell
     $ npm run deploy